 Many people had devoted enormous amounts of their time, energy, and expertise to try to convince their elected officials to stand up to the large foreign corporations that owned the mill, and put regulations and monitoring in place to ensure no harm was being done to human and environmental health.
 Many felt they had been betrayed by their own governments.

-When the management and Board of Northern Pulp declined to “participate” in the “project” and grant interviews I had requested, I was disappointed and surprised, as it would have served their interest to present their points of view.
-I was also dismayed when a former premier, now chair of the board of Northern Pulp, and my current premier failed to respond to my requests for interviews.
+When the management and Board of Northern Pulp declined to “participate” in the “project” – meaning they refused to grant me any interviews for the book – I was disappointed and surprised, as it would have served their interest to present their points of view.
+I was also dismayed when a former premier, Dr. John Hamm, now chair of the board of Northern Pulp, and current Nova Scotia premier, Stephen McNeil, failed to respond to my requests for interviews.